TEALSK12/apcsa-public/curriculum/Unit1/Lesson-101.md

 IDEs, software engineers used simple text editors to write programs.
 While teachers are welcome to choose from a wide variety of IDEs (see <https://jaxenter.com/the-top-java-ides-114599.html> for a comparison) or even use text editors, TEALS supports Eclipse in the AP CS A curriculum.
-Whichever IDE/editor you choose, it’s a good idea to run through a few IDE tutorials to familiarize yourself with the workflow before demonstrating to the class.
+Whichever IDE/editor you choose, it's a good idea to run through a few IDE tutorials to familiarize yourself with the workflow before demonstrating to the class.